-- A 181.8 m long ice core was recovered at the western plateau of Elbrus, in the central Caucasus (43°20'53.9" N, 42°25'36.0"E; 5115 m asl) during August-September 2009.
-Drilling was performed in a dry borehole with a lightweight electromechanical drilling system.
-Borehole temperatures ranged from -17 °C at 10 m depth to -2.4 °C at 181 m (Mikhalenko et al., 2015).
+A 181.8 m long ice core was recovered at the western plateau of Elbrus, in the central Caucasus (43°20'53.9" N, 42°25'36.0"E; 5115 m asl) during August-September 2009.
+Drilling was performed in a dry borehole with a lightweight 5 electromechanical drilling system.
+Borehole temperatures ranged from -17 °C to-at 10 m depth to -2.4 °C at 181 m (Mikhalenko et al., 2015).
 Ice cores were packed in insulated core boxes and shipped in a frozen state to the cold laboratory of the Institute des Géosciences de l'Environnement (IGE) in Grenoble, France for analyses.
 A total of 3724 samples were prepared from the surface (2009) down to 168.6 m of the Elbrus core.
-Cores were subsampled and decontaminated at -15°C - 30 using the pre-cleaned electric plane tool methodology described in (Preunkert & Legrand, 2013).
-In brief, in a first step, ice samples were cut with a band saw.
+Cores were subsampled and decontaminated at -15°C using the pre-cleaned electric plane tool methodology described in (Preunkert & Legrand, 2013).
+In brief, in a first step, ice 10 samples were cut with a band saw.
 After that, all surfaces of the cut samples were cleaned under a clean air bench by using a pre-cleaned electric plane tool over which the ice was slid.
 Sampling was continuous along the core.
-To control the decontamination efficiency process blank ice samples, consisting of ultrapure frozen MilliQ water were preceded regularly.
-We determined cations (Na+, K+, Mg2+, Ca2+, and NH4+) using a Dionex ICS-1000 chromatograph equipped with a CS12
+To control the decontamination efficiency process blank ice samples, consisting of ultrapure frozen MilliO water were preceded regularly.
+Cores were subsampled and decontaminated under a clean bench located in a cold room using the methodology described in (Preunkert & Legrand, 2013).
+Due to the glacier compression with depth, we applied a variable sampling resolution of 10 cm 15 from 0 157 m, and then a sampling resolution of every 2 cm below 157 m depth.
+As a result (Fig. 3), the temporal resolution remains relatively consistent throughout the core, with 12 samples per summer over the 1950 2010 CE time period to 14 samples each summer over the 1900-1950 CE time period.
+In addition, a 20.5 m long ice core was extracted in June 2013 at the same location to expand the existing record from 2009 to 2012.
+In total 515 samples of the firn core were analysed (85 samples per year).

-5 separator column.
-For anions, a Dionex 600 equipped with an AS11 separator column was used with an eluent mixture of H_2O , NaOH at 2.5 and 100 mM, and CH3OH.
-A gradient pump system allows the determination of inorganic species (Cl-, NO3-, and SO4-2-) as well as short-chain carboxylates (Legrand et al., 2013).
+We determined cations (Na+, K+, Mg2+, Ca2+, and NH4+) using a Dionex ICS-1000 chromatograph equipped with a CS12 separator column.
+For anions, a Dionex 600 equipped with an AS11 separator column was used with an eluent mixture of H2O, NaOH at 2.5 and 100 mM, and CH3OH.
+A gradient pump system allows the determination of inorganic species (Cl-, NO3-, and SO42-) as well as short-chain carboxylates (Legrand et al., 2013).
 For all investigated ions, ice decontamination blanks were insignificant compared to respective concentrations in the ice cores.

-3.2.
+25 3.2.
 Dating the ice core